-Supplementary Table 10 | Number of participants per drug group used in analysis
+Supplementary File 1l | Number of participants per drug group used in analysis.

 Supplementary Notes

 Supplementary Note 1: Description of genotypes and how they relate to baseline dopamine function

 Taq1a is a D2 dopamine receptor polymorphism with two allelic variants, A1 and A2.
 The A1 allele carriers (a1+) have reportedly higher dopamine synthesis rate1 that could potentially result in lower density of D2 receptors in the striatum2,3.
 The Dat1 VNTR is a polymorphism of the dopamine transporter (DAT) that is involved in reuptaking dopamine from the synaptic cleft back into the cell and thus a regulator of tonic dopamine levels and occurs with highest density in the striatum4.
 The 9-repeat variant of the polymorphisms is associated with lower levels of DAT, and thus potentially higher extra-cellular dopamine levels5,6.
 Based on the above both an effect on baseline tendency for model-based behaviour as well as an augmentation of the drug effects could be expected in the group carrying at least one A1 allele (a1+ group) and at least one the 9-repeat variant of the DAT1 polymorphism (9 repeats group).
 As in previous studies, we used the valine-to-methionine (Val/Met) substitution in the Val158Met polymorphism of the COMT gene as a marker for prefrontal dopamine function7,8.
 COMT (or Catechol-O-methyl transferase) is an enzyme that has an effect on dopamine extracellular levels through metabolizing dopamine especially in cortical areas of the brain9.
 Participants with Met mutations have lower enzymatic activity of the COMT and have been associated with higher dopamine levels the prefrontal cortex10.
 And lastly, we used the DARPP-32 as a marker of striatal D1 receptor function.
 T homozygotes (T/T allele carriers) have putatively higher efficiency of striatal D1 receptors11 and have been related to model-free learning 12,13.